vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 Not forgetting Qlot, to install Quicklisp libraries relative to a directory.

 Last but not least, many CL libraries where packaged for Guix (most notably by Pierre Neidhart of Nyxt).
-Guix features reproducible builds, rollbacks, the ability to install exact versions of any library (including system dependencies), and contained environments.
+Guix brings reproducible builds, rollbacks, the ability to install exact versions of any library (including system dependencies), and contained environments.

+**Achievement**

+Ultralisp solves the 1-month release schedule of Quicklisp (which is a feature, but not to everyone's taste) and makes it straightforward and quick to publish a library.
+CLPM by tackling a different approach solves other Quicklisp limitations.
+Both are great achievements.

+Ultralisp also has a search box that searches a symbol on all its registered libraries.
+Very useful.

+**Future work**

+Alexander is working on allowing every Ultralisp user to create his own Quicklisp dist in a few clicks.

 ## Build System